 Mountaintop Montessori Strategic Priorities 2017-2021

 Mountaintop Montessori is a healthy and growing independent school with myriad strengths and a bright future.
-Over the next three years we aspire for Mountaintop to continue in its tradition of highest-quality, authentic Montessori education, which offers an engaging and fulfilling environment for children, families and guides.
-To fulfill this mission and secure the school’s long-term future, the Board of Trustees and the school’s leadership have agreed upon the following three-year strategic priorities:
+Over the next five years we aspire for Mountaintop to continue in its tradition of highest-quality, authentic Montessori education, which offers an engaging and fulfilling environment for children, families and guides.
+To fulfill this mission and secure the school’s long-term future, the Board of Trustees and the school’s leadership have agreed upon the following five-year strategic priorities:

 Strategic Priority #1: Enhance the Montessori experience for Mountaintop children and families.

 Mountaintop is committed to providing a superior Montessori experience for children and their families.
 Fulfilling this commitment depends on several factors, including stable and consistent classroom experiences, robust communication, well-trained Montessori guides, and superior facilities.
-Over the next three years we are committed to making advances on these dimensions of the Mountaintop experience.
+Over the next five years we are committed to making advances on these dimensions of the Mountaintop experience.

 Provide three-year consistency among teaching teams at every academic level.